-- 9. The most obvious means of taking all reasonable measure to maintain a 2 metre distance between persons present at a funeral (be that a cremation or burial), is to limit the number who may attend.
-This number will depend on whether the funeral involves a burial in a cemetery, a cremation in a crematorium or a service in a place of worship. - 10.
+- 12. The most obvious means of taking all reasonable measure to maintain a 2 metre distance between persons present at a funeral (be that a cremation or burial), is to limit the number who may attend.
+This number will depend on whether the funeral involves a burial in a cemetery (including the interment of ashes), a cremation in a crematorium or a service in a place of worship. - 13.
 In so far as a crematorium or place of worship is concerned, the appropriate limit will depend on the size and layout of the building.
 The legal requirement is that all reasonable measures are taken to ensure a distance of 2 metres is kept between those attending.
 This means a distance of 2 metres between members of different households, not necessarily between each individual person (as members of the same household can safely sit together).
 In practice, however, it will generally not be practicable to assess in advance how many people from the same households will be sitting together at any particular funeral.
 A figure should be calculated for each crematorium or place or worship, therefore, based on the number that could reasonably be accommodated if every person sat 2 metres apart.
-This should, however, only be a guide and a degree of flexibility can be exercised on the assumption that a significant proportion of those attending will be sitting together with members of their household (which could enable more people to attend). - 11.
-Different considerations apply to practising social distancing in a cemetery as the most important aspect will be limiting the extent to which members of different households congregate, most obviously around the grave.
+This should, however, only be a guide and a degree of flexibility can be exercised on the assumption that a significant proportion of

+- those attending will be sitting together with members of their household (which could enable more people to attend). - 14.
+Different considerations apply to practising social distancing in a cemetery, or burial ground or garden of remembrance in a crematorium, as the most important aspect will be limiting the extent to which members of different households congregate, most obviously around the grave.
 Note that the Regulations do not require the closure of cemeteries but general guidance on social distancing should be taken into account.
-This is particular important on days of the year, such as Palm Sunday, when people traditionally visit cemeteries.
+Grounds surrounding a crematorium are also not required to close, this includes any burial grounds or gardens of remembrance..
+The regulations specify that visiting a burial ground or garden of remembrance to pay respects is a reasonable excuse to be outside of your home.